AmericanAirlines/Hangar/README.md

    To run migrations locally, use `yarn migrate` from the root.
 If you ever want to replace your db contents with a fresh setup, run `yarn db:fresh`.

+   If you need to make a new migration, simply run `yarn workspace @hangar/database migration:create`.
+There are also scripts for running the `up` and `down` commands: `migration:up` and `migration:down` respectively.

+   ##### Reverting a migration locally

+   After creating a migration locally that needs to be reverted, follow the process below to revert your local DB state:

+   - Run `yarn @hangar/database migration:down`
+   - Delete the new migration
+   - Run `yarn @hangar/database snapshot:reset`
+     - ⚠️ This will overwrite ANY changes made to your DB structure, not just the last migration
+   - Begin the migration creation process again

    #### Updating Mikro-ORM

    The process to update all packages is a little painful because ALL Mikro-ORM dependencies across BOTH packages must be kept in sync.
 Run both commands below (after modifying the version to match whatever target needed)